Clinton-Davis/peninsulaballet/README.md

 ##### Design:
 I created the design of the web page, and I was heavily inspired by the "The Whiskey Drop project".
+Photo by Naitian（Tony） Wang on Unsplash
+Photo by Adam Walker on Unsplash
 ##### Content:
 All information and bios credited to Tracy Davis and Lielanie Beer.